 serves as CEO of the Pocket Project.
 She holds an MSc in Organisational Development, is an international facilitator, author, coach and consultant, and has worked extensively in the fields of sustainable development, curriculum development and intercultural collaboration.
 Kosha grew up in South Africa under Apartheid and has been dedicated to the healing of divides and collective trauma ever since.
 Kosha has received the Dadi Janki Award for engaging spirituality in life and work and the One World Award for her work with the Global Ecovillage Network.
 She serves as host and mentor on Thomas’ online courses, co-moderated two Celebrate Life Festivals and was a co-host of the 2019 and 2020 Online Summit on Collective Trauma.

 joined the Pocket Project as project manager in November 2019.
-Anne has 14 years of experience in event management, in industry and commerce, as well as the public sector.
+Anne has 16 years of experience in event management, in industry and commerce, as well as the public sector.
 She previously worked as event manager in Berlin for a start-up organization working on sustainable urban farming and aquaponic systems.
-Her passion is to bring healing, restoration of a sense of interbeing and understanding of the circularity of all life to children.

 Anne holds a certificate in pre-, peri- and postnatal shock and trauma therapy.